mvcisback/SSLVC/report/report.md

 $n-1$ training databases.
 Recall in section 2.1 we assumed that we only have up to 2 users in a video frame.
-Therefore, if we have the training dataset for one of the users, we can classify one in the databse with a lable and define a threshold for the other user; so we can label him/her as unknown class.
+Therefore, if we have the training dataset for one of the users, we can classify one in the database with a label and define a threshold for the other user; so we can label him/her as unknown class.
 This threshold is defined as following,